geographika/PythonDotNet/README.md

 Installation
 ------------

-Copy the clr.pyd and Python.Runtime.dll files in each folder to the DLLs folder in the Python installation e.g. C:\Python27\DLLs
+Copy the clr.pyd and Python.Runtime.dll files in each folder to the DLLs folder in the Python installation e.g. C:\Python27\DLLs.
 Test the files work correctly in IDLE using the following statements:

 	>>> import clr
 	>>> import System
 	>>> print System.Environment.Version
 	4.0.30319.239

+For the .NET 2.0 versions this will be:

+	>>> print System.Environment.Version
+	2.0.50727.5448

 See http://pythonnet.sourceforge.net/readme.html#installation for full details